Jump to Courses Primarily for:

 373-0 – Microbial Ecology

 This course will provide a framework for understanding the role of microbes in natural environments in terms of cell numbers, metabolisms, and interactions with geochemical cycles.
 We will delve deeply into the interactions between microbial populations, higher organisms, and even our own bodies.
 The course will finish on a survey of microbial composition and dynamics in key settings across the planet.
-Laboratory exercises will be incorporated into the classroom framework.
-Recommended Background: Basic understand of chemistry, biology, and earth science.
+Recommended Background: Basic understanding of chemistry, biology, and earth science.

 380-0 – Forming a Habitable Planet

 Formation and evolution of planets permitting life; global geophysical and geochemical processes critical in our planet's development; prospects for life within our solar system and beyond; exoplanet discovery and characteristics.
-Prerequisites: Students must have completed one of the following: CHEM 110 (formerly CHEM 101) or 171; PHYSICS 125-1, 130-1, or 135-1; or consent of instructor.
-[Previously offered as EARTH 351]
+Recommended Background: At least one course in chemistry, and physics.
+Natural Sciences Distro Area

 381-0 – Planet Formation and Evolution

 Survey of planet formation processes including growth from the first solids to the giant planets as well as the internal evolution of planetary bodies.
-Recommended Background: Completion of introductory Earth science, physics, and calculus courses.
+Recommended Background: EARTH 201-0, first-year physics, and calculus.
+Natural Sciences Distro Area

 382-0 – Cosmochemistry

 Examine the chemical composition of the universe, the Sun, the planets, and their building blocks.
 Learn the origin of the elements and their evolution through Solar System history.
 Use isotopic data to trace cosmic genetic relationships and date important events like the birth of the first solids in the Solar System.
 Understand the chemical processes that segregate elements into different astrophysical and planetary reservoirs.
 Observe primitive and evolved meteoritic and planetary materials in the laboratory.
-Completion of introductory Earth science, chemistry, and calculus courses are required prior to enrollment.
-The class will visit the Field Museum on April 23 leaving Northwestern at 2 pm and returning by 6:30 pm.
-Recommended Background: EARTH 201-0, CHEM 131-0 and 132-0, and MATH 220-0 and 224-0, or equivalents.
+Recommended Background: Completion of a full year of chemistry and calculus, and the earth science 200-level courses.
+Natural Sciences Distro Area

 383-0 – Planetary Physics